Severe Thunderstorm Warning issued for Chester by NWS - News Break

 Severe Thunderstorm Warning issued for Chester by NWS

-Effective: 2021-07-12 18:07:00 EDT Expires: 2021-07-12 19:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Chester A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM EDT FOR CHESTER COUNTY At 605 PM EDT, a severe thunderstorm was located over Quarryville, or near Willow Street, moving east at 20 mph.
-The storms near Coatesville have weakened, but storms farther west in Lancaster County may yet produce damaging winds as they enter Chester County in the next hour.
+Effective: 2021-07-12 17:41:00 EDT Expires: 2021-07-12 19:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+In addition to large hail and damaging winds, frequent cloud to ground lightning is occurring with this storm.
+Move indoors immediately.
+Remember, if you can hear thunder, you are close enough to be struck by lightning.
+Torrential rainfall is occurring with this storm, and may lead to flash flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Chester The National Weather Service in Mount Holly NJ has issued a * Severe Thunderstorm Warning for Chester County in southeastern Pennsylvania * Until 700 PM EDT. * At 540 PM EDT, a severe thunderstorm was located over Gap, or 7 miles southeast of New Holland, moving east at 20 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Damage to roofs, siding, trees, and power lines is possible.
-Locations impacted include West Chester, Coatesville, Downingtown, Kennett Square, Parkesburg, West Grove, Honey Brook, Elverson, Homeville, Cochranville, Marshallton, Lionville-Marchwood, Glenmoore, Chester Springs, Lionville, Hockessin, West Goshen, Malvern, Atglen and South Coatesville.
+IMPACT...Damage to roofs, siding, trees, and power lines is possible. * Locations impacted include West Chester, Coatesville, Downingtown, Kennett Square, Parkesburg, West Grove, Honey Brook, Elverson, Homeville, Cochranville, Marshallton, Lionville-Marchwood, Glenmoore, Chester Springs, Lionville, Hockessin, West Goshen, Malvern, Atglen and South Coatesville.
 This includes Pennsylvania Turnpike between mile markers 300 and 321.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0